When the Allman Brothers Band’s Road Manager Killed a Club Owner

 A fight broke out, and Aliotta was stabbed and died on the scene.
 Lyndon was immediately arrested, held without bail and charged with first-degree murder.
 What should have been an open-and-shut case soon turned into a debate about being on the road with a rock band and its effects on one's psyche.

-The group's lawyer, John Condon, Jr., chose a defense of temporary insanity, arguing that working for the hard-partying Allmans literally drove Lyndon crazy.
+John Condon Jr., the group's lawyer, chose a defense of temporary insanity, arguing that working for the hard-partying Allmans literally drove Lyndon crazy.
 To prove his point, he called Oakley to the stand, and the following conversation took place:

 “Did you take any dope in the last month?”
 Condon asked.